Harry P. Lynch, Executive Director and Chief Executive Officer (CEO)

 Susie Coston joined the Farm Sanctuary staff in March 2000 after six years of working for a veterinarian and at a sanctuary in West Virginia.
 Susie holds a master’s degree in special education and has worked with humans with disabilities, but she felt her calling was to work with animals.
 She has been a mentor to many peers who have started their own sanctuaries throughout the United States and leads Farm Sanctuary’s annual Farm Animal Care Conference, which provides valuable resources and hands-on training for people interested in caring for farm animals.
 She also shares her deep understanding of farm animals with a wider audience by bringing the stories of Farm Sanctuary’s rescued animals to the public.
 Susie oversees a full department of caregivers, feeders, cleaners, and project workers, ensuring that the hundreds of animals residing at Farm Sanctuary’s New York and California Shelters are given the best possible care throughout every stage of their lives.
 When she is not at the shelters, she shares her home with nine cats, two dogs, and any number of farm animals who may need special care.

-Bruce Friedrich, Senior Policy Director
+Bruce Friedrich, Director of Policy and Advocacy

 Bruce Friedrich leads Farm Sanctuary’s policy and litigation efforts and has introduced the world to who farm animals are as individuals through the Someone, Not Something project.